urbyone/linuxlab/README.md

-# Linux IaaS Infrastructure Project Plan
+# Linux IaaS Infrastructure Project

 ## 1. Project Overview
 The goal of this project is to improve on the basics of deploying and administering linux virtual machines in the Azure Cloud.

-The lab scenario is based on the **[Guided Project from Microsoft Learn](https://learn.microsoft.com/en-gb/training/modules/guided-project-deploy-administer-linux-virtual-machines-azure/),** but expands on these concepts for real world scenarios such as deploying with Terraform and applying the governance requirements.
+The lab scenario is based on the **[Guided Project from Microsoft Learn](https://learn.microsoft.com/en-gb/training/modules/guided-project-deploy-administer-linux-virtual-machines-azure/),** but expands on these concepts for real world scenarios such as deploying with Terraform and applying any governance requirements.

 ### 1.1 Project Scenario
 As in the guided project, you have been asked to create a web server for a new ecommerce website.
 You want to explore how to create Linux virtual machines using Azure.
+Instead of doing the lab using the Azure Portal, this lab will focus on automating the build process.

-You are also interested in using SSH to securely connect to the virtual machine.
-You will want to install the latest OS updates and the Nginx web server.
+You are also interested in using SSH to securely connect to the virtual machine so you can install the latest OS updates and the Nginx web server.

 **ADDITIONALLY**
 *